You bring your body, mind, heart and spirit to your work as a Physical Therapist.

 Weâ™re proud of what we know, which includes how much there is to learn.

 As a Physical Therapist you need to know how to:

-Conduct physical therapy evaluations, program planning, and treatments for hospital outpatients.
+Conduct physical therapy evaluations, program planning, and treatments for hospital inpatients and outpatients.

 Participate in patient education, department budget and equipment planning, program development and department charting, charging, and scheduling activities.

 Work independently with limited supervision.